 Who is that particular someone who lately through her virtues of success in work and achievements has displayed something many have thought impossible?

 The most widely known forms of Tārā are:

-That the meaning of “Tara” in tibetan is “She who saves”.
-In fact, she in considered a goddess of mercy.
-Sounds familiar?
+Besides, the meaning of “Tara” in tibetan is “She who saves”, in fact she in considered a goddess of mercy.
+Familiar much?